Dispersion Relations for Dislocation Modes and their Sensitivity to the Lattice Structure: Coupling of the Dislocation to bulk Phonons

-which is manifestly gauge invariant and unique.
+which is unique and gauge invariant upto a total derivative.
 One can notice that this term has no derivatives acting on the two-form $b_{\mu \nu}^I$ which leads to a long range field.
 This should be contrasted with the scalar field theory for phonons where $\phi^I$ always comes with a derivative acting on it, and the long range field can then only arise if the couplings are non-local as previously mentioned.